lkc9015/freestyle_project/README.md

 This application analyzes five companies' (Adobe, ea, Aspen, Compuware and Citrix) shareholders letter from 1993 to 2003 with two different natural language processing methods (LDA & NMF).
 The dataset is in the "data" repository.

-With two methods, it shows ten topics in 48 letters, topic shares associated with each company.
+With two methods, it shows ten topics in 48 letters and topic shares associated with each company.
 In addition, it visualizes the results with a heatmap and a topic distance map.

 For more information about LDA and NMF, click the links below.